Francis of Fabriano: Life

-Francesco Venimbeni was born in Fabriano in the Papal States on 2 September 1251 to pious and humble parents.
+Francesco Venimbeni was born in Fabriano in the Papal States on 2 September 1251.
 His father was a prominent doctor well-loved for his abilities and his love of the poor and ill.
-He recited the Divine Office in his childhood and knew Latin at the time he turned ten in 1261.
+Francesco recited the Divine Office in his childhood and knew Latin by the time he turned ten in 1261.
 In 1268 he knew he would pursue the religious life and his pleased parents consented to this.

 He suffered a severe illness in his childhood but healed fast after his mother took him on a pilgrimage to the tomb of Francis of Assisi.
-It was there that Angelo da Clareno - an associate of the late Francis - saw him and foretold to his mother that little Francesco would become a Franciscan in the future.
+It was there that Brother Angelo - an associate of the late Francis - saw him and foretold to his mother that little Francesco would become a Franciscan in the future.

 He completed his humanities and philosophical studies before asking for admission into the Order of Friars Minor at their local convent in 1267 where he was under the direction of Father Gartian.
+While he was a novice in Fabriano, he was allowed to go to Assisi to gain the indulgence of the Porziuncola.
+There he met Brother Leo, one of the first companions of St. Francis.

-He applied himself to theological studies as well.
-He purchased - with his father's own funds - a handsome scale of books and other publications for the convent and this was the first on an extended scale established in the order itself.
+Francesco showed himself to be a far-sighted and progressive member of the order with an emphasis on the promotion of theological education.
+He purchased, through the generosity of his father, a handsome scale of books and other publications for the convent and this was the first on an extended scale established in the order itself.
 He loved to call it the "best workshop in the convent" and its catalogue - of which Luke Wadding mentioned - contains works of the Church Fathers as well as mathematicians and preachers.
 There was also works of theological and biblical commentators.
 Mark of Lisbon dubbed the friar as a "most learned man and renowned preacher".

-Francesco was convinced that the order had to announce well-grounded and authentic doctrine in unambiguous language and he soon became viewed as a far-sighted and progressive member of the order with an emphasis on the promotion of theological education.
+Works

 Little of his spiritual writings has been published and these include: